ThDilos/ThDilos.Fox.Origin/README.md

 Technically it's not a mod, I just created the datapack first (also my first time) and added the fabric header file then converted it to .jar to make it work in mods folder.

-Therefore, in case something breaks, you can add in the comment section, if there's any...
+Therefore, in case something breaks, you can add in the comment section, if there's any... but do not expect too much from me cuz I'm literally new to any of these xwx

 idk I just signed up for github today